darcien/zdbeam/README.md

 ## How It Works

-1. Monitors Zwift process status
+1. Monitor Zwift process status
-2. Reads activity data from `~/Documents/Zwift/Logs/Log.txt`
+2. Poll activity data from `~/Documents/Zwift/Logs/Log.txt`
-3. Parses world, route, workout, and RoboPacer information
+3. Detect notable events: route changes, workouts, RoboPacer rides
-4. Updates Discord Rich Presence via local IPC connection
+4. Update Discord Rich Presence via local IPC

 Zwift, Discord, and zdbeam must all be running on the same machine.

+## Non-Goals

+- **Health metrics tracking**: Power, heart rate, cadence not supported.
+  Not interested in broadcasting private data.

+## Future Possibilities

+### Distributed Setup

-In theory we can have Zwift and Discord run on different machines, have zdbeam run on each machine, have each zdbeam connect to each other via `Node.connect/1` and have Discord RPC over the network.
+In theory, we could run Zwift and Discord on different machines with zdbeam instances on each, connecting via `Node.connect/1` for distributed Discord RPC.

-I have no need for that at the moment though, so it's unimplemented.
+I have no need for this at the moment, so it's unimplemented.

+### Alternative Activity Sources

+Instead of polling the Zwift log file, pretending to be a Zwift Companion app might also work.

+But reverse engineering a mobile app is more involved than parsing a log file, and I don't see any advantage to that approach at the moment.

 ## Screenshots